+Our field (or snowfield) test confirmed the performance we were expected, especially on climbs.
 Unlike the MSR EVO, the Montane has a heel lift that made our climbing a breeze, something you will appreciate if you find yourself doing any kind of ascent.
 Our experience is that the bindings are comfortable and forgiving for long treks.
 If you plan on using your snowshoes often under various conditions, the Montane is a great overall investment.

 - Very lightweight